wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 concurrently in the filter cache (`load()` and `store()` will not race with `access()` of the L1 cache, since only the current thread will access the L1 and the filter cache).
 In this case, both `rdAddr` and `wrAddr` will be reset to -1, indicating that no address will ever hit the filter cache.
 Loads and stores serialize with concurrent invalidations by the coherence order of the block holding the address tag on the host machine.
+In other words, the serialization order of loads and stores with invalidations are determined by which of them accesses the address tag first.
+If loads or stores access first, they should be serialized before the invalidation, with `availCycle` being a valid value.
+If, on the other hand, loads and stores only access the address tag after invalidation, then `availCycle` is undefined, since logically speaking, the line is no longer in the filter cache and the L1 cache.
+If we read the address tag first and `availCycle` later, a racing invalidation may invalidate the line between the two variable reads, in which case the address tag is read correctly, but `availCycle` is undefined.
+In practice, however, the invalidation routine does not touch `availCycle` at all.
+The ordering of the two reads in fact makes little sense, contradicting what was said in `FilterCache`'s code comment.